GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 You can download the icons located on the [Github repo][github-open-api].

-### Step 2: Import multiple files {: #step-2 }
+### Step 2: Import multiple service worker modules {: #step-2 }

-This extension has two features, so we will split the extension logic into two files.
-The following code declares the service worker as an [ES Module][mdn-es-module], which allows us to import multiple files:
+Our service worker implements two features.
+For better maintainability, we will implement each feature in a separate module.
+First, we need to declare the service worker as an [ES Module][mdn-es-module] in our manifest, which allows us to import modules in our service worker:

 {% Label %}manifest.json:{% endLabel %}